uniwebcms/component-library-template/README.md

 Now you're ready to use your shiny new library in a Uniweb website!
 Head over to your Uniweb instance, which might be [uniweb.app](https://uniweb.app) or another instance.

-Create a new website and **skip the template selection** – we want to keep things simple and start from scratch.
+Create a new website via the **Skip template** option – we want to keep things simple and start from scratch.

 Since your website doesn't have a component library or content yet, it will be a blank page.
 But don't worry, that's about to change!
 Open the action menu `(⋅⋅⋅)▾` in the website studio and select "Manage components...".
 Then, paste the URL of your GitHub-hosted library under the "Custom URL" tab and into the "Library URL" field and apply your changes.